stormpath/stormpath-framework-spec/cookie-authentication.md

 ### Authentication Flow

-1. The user visits the login page and submits their username and password.
+1. The user visits the login page and submits their login and password.

 2. The integration uses the SDK to perform the password grant exchange, using the Stormpath Application's `/oauth/token` endpoint.